 This degree may allow students to fine tune skills that are important to employers.
-These skills would include, critical thinking skills, communication abilities and creativity.
+Skills would include, critical thinking skills, communication abilities and creativity.

 An associate degree in nursing (ADN) may take from 2 to 3 years to complete.
-They cover areas like anatomy, physiology, microbiology, chemistry, nutrition and psychology.
+ADNs cover areas like anatomy, physiology, microbiology, chemistry, nutrition and psychology.

 Earning an ADN is one of the education paths to become a registered nurse.
 Such programs often ready grads to pursue jobs as staff nurses.
-But many students continue to study in an RN to BSN program or one like it.
+Many students go on to study in an RN to BSN program or one like it.

 #3 Health Science

-Online health science degree programs teach how to help patients receive the health care they need.
+Online health science degree programs teach students how to help patients receive the health care needed.
 Associates degree courses are usually focused on key concepts in the health field.
 Some programs may tailor your course of study to focus on one area, such as Pharmacy Tech or Medical Assisting.